blackheart2009/band-tracker/README.md

-# band-tracker
+# BandTtracker
-Clash of Clans donation tracker for BAND
+Clash of Clans Donation tracker for BAND

 ## Requirements